kir-dev/pek-infinity/.github/instructions/TESTING.instructions.md

 # AI Testing Instructions (for .spec.ts files)

-Purpose: teach the AI agent practical, actionable testing skills and provide short examples the assistant can reuse when helping engineers write or review tests.
+Purpose: teach the AI agent practical, actionable testing skills and provide examples from the actual codebase that the assistant can reference when helping engineers write or review tests.

-Principles (short):
+## Core Testing Principles

 - Learn the intent: read feature goals, acceptance criteria, and user flows before designing tests.
 - Test behaviours, not implementation: assert public contracts and observable outcomes.
 - Make failures reproducible: include minimal repro steps, exact environment, logs, and a small failing script if possible.